 With curvature introduced, we have a last couple wrinkles to iron out.
 First, consider for a moment two cars driving along a squircle corner shaped route; one car keeps speeding up and then braking the entire way (🤢), while the other car smoothly speeds up then coasts down to a halt at the end.
 These two different ways of driving will yield very different path histories even though the exact same route was taken.
 We only care about the shape of the corner, not how any one driver negotiated it — so how can we separate the two?
 The key is to use not time to label the points in the history, but rather the cumulative distance traveled, or arc length.
 So instead of answering questions like ‘where was the car ten minutes into its trip?’, we’d rather answer ‘where was the car ten miles into its trip?’.
 This way of describing paths, the arc length parameterization, captures their geometry alone.

-If we have some path history r(t) in hand, we can always extract the arc length s as a function of t from the path by integrating its speed, as follows: 5.1 — Arc length integral
+If we have some path history r(t) in hand, we can always extract the arc length s as a function of t from the path by integrating its speed, as follows:

 If we can invert this relationship to find t(s), then we can substitute this for t in our path history r(t) to get the desired arc length parameterization r(s).
 The arc length parameterization of a path is equivalent to a path history made by a car driving at unit speed, so unsurprisingly the velocity v(s) is always a unit vector, and the acceleration a(s) is always perpendicular to the velocity.
-Consequently, the arc length parameterized version of curvature simplifies to just the magnitude of acceleration, 5.2 — Curvature in the arc-length parametrization
+Consequently, the arc length parameterized version of curvature simplifies to just the magnitude of acceleration,

 and we can tack on the appropriate right or left handed sign to form the signed curvature k(s).
 Most of the complication in the more general curvature definition was evidently there just to cancel out the non-geometric content in the path history.
 Curvature is, after all, a purely geometric quantity, so it’s really pleasing to see it look simple in the geometric parameterization.

 Now for the other wrinkle: we’ve just seen how to go from a path-history description of a curve r(t) to its arc length parameterization r(s), and how to extract the signed curvature k(s) from it.
 But can we do the reverse?
 Can we design a curvature profile and from it derive the parent curve?
 Let’s consider the car analogy again — suppose that as we were driving at constant unit speed along a route, we recorded the position of the steering wheel continuously throughout the journey.
 If we took that steering data and gave it later to another driver, they’d be able to reconstruct the route perfectly, so long as they played back the steering wheel positions properly and drove exactly the same speed.
 So we see intuitively that we have enough information to reconstruct the parent curve, but how does the computation look mathematically?
-It’s a little bit hairy, but it’s still possible, thanks to Euler, using the arc length parameterization — if we choose a coordinate system such that the curve starts at the origin and has its initial heading directed along the x axis, then x(s) and y(s) can be reconstructed from k(s) as follows: 6.1 — Recovering a curve from its curvature
+It’s a little bit hairy, but it’s still possible, thanks to Euler, using the arc length parameterization — if we choose a coordinate system such that the curve starts at the origin and has its initial heading directed along the x axis, then x(s) and y(s) can be reconstructed from k(s) as follows:

 Last, note the argument of the sine and cosine functions above: it is the integral of the signed curvature.
 Normally, the arguments supplied to trigonometric functions are angles measured in radians, and that turns out to be true in this case as well: the integral from a to b of the signed curvature is the heading at b minus the heading at a.
 Thus, if we start with a square and sand off the corner in whatever crazy way we want, then measure the curvature over the part we sanded and integrate up the result, we’ll always get π/2.

 Now that we are wrinkle-free, let’s see what happens when we apply these analytical tools to some real shapes.
-We’ll start with a corner of a rounded rectangle which has a corner radius of one, plotting first the corner itself and then the curvature as a function of arc length: 7.1 — Rounded rectangle curvature analysis
+We’ll start with a corner of a rounded rectangle which has a corner radius of one, plotting first the corner itself and then the curvature as a function of arc length:

-We repeat this process now for the real Apple squircle corners to look at their curvatures, which is very different and very enlightening: 7.2 — iOS 7 squircle curvature analysis
+We repeat this process now for the real Apple squircle corners to look at their curvatures, which is very different and very enlightening:

 The curvature looks quite jagged, but this is not necessarily bad.
 As we’ll see later, there’s a tradeoff between having a smooth curvature plot and having a small number of Bézier curves, and the iOS corner only uses three.
 Generally, designers would rather deal with fewer Bézier curves at the expense of having a mathematically perfect curvature profile.
 These details aside, we can kind of squint at the plot on the right and see a general picture emerge: the curvature ramps up, flattens in the middle, and then ramps back down.

 Bingo!
 In that last observation lies the key to how we can parameterize the smoothing of our squircle corner.
 At zero smoothing, we want a curvature profile like the rounded rectangle: tabletop shaped.
 As smoothing slowly increases, we want the height of the tabletop to stay fixed while its cliff edges start turning into steep slopes, yielding an isosceles trapezoidal curvature profile (still with a total area of π/2, of course).
 As smoothing approaches its maximum, we want the flat part of the trapezoid to disappear, leaving us with a broad isosceles triangular profile whose peak height is that of the original tabletop.
-8.1 — Curvature profiles for various values of the smoothing parameter

 Let’s try to express this sketch of a curvature profile in mathematical terms, using ξ as a smoothing parameter which varies between zero and one.
 Foreseeing use with other shapes whose corners aren’t right angles, we also introduce the angle θ which is the turning angle of the corner — π/2 in the case of squares.
-Putting both together, we can define a piecewise function in three parts, one for the ramp up, one for the flat top, and one for the ramp down: 8.2 — Squircle curvature profile parameterization
+Putting both together, we can define a piecewise function in three parts, one for the ramp up, one for the flat top, and one for the ramp down:

 Notice that the first and third pieces (the ramps) disappear as ξ tends to zero, and that the middle piece (the flat top) disappears as ξ tends to one.
 We showed above how we can go from a curvature profile to a parent curve, so let’s try it out on the first equation above, which describes a line whose curvature starts at zero and steadily increases as we walk along it.
-We’ll do the easy interior integral first: 8.2 — First integral of 6.1 as applied to equations 8.2
+We’ll do the easy interior integral first:

 Great, so far so good!
-We can keep chugging along to form the next couple of integrals: 8.2 — Second integral of 6.1 as applied to equations 8.2 (Fresnel integral)
+We can keep chugging along to form the next couple of integrals:

 Alas, here we hit a bump, as these integrals aren’t quite as easy.
 If you have heard about the connection between trigonometric functions and exponentials, you might guess that these integrals are related to the error function, which can’t be expressed in terms of elementary functions.
 The same is true of these integrals.
 So what do we do?
-It is beyond the scope of this post to justify (see this math exchange post for a clue as to how you would), but in this case we can substitute in the Taylor expansions for sine and cosine, then swap the sum and the integral to obtain: 8.4 — Fresnel integral series expansions
+It is beyond the scope of this post to justify (see this math exchange post for a clue as to how you would), but in this case we can substitute in the Taylor expansions for sine and cosine, then swap the sum and the integral to obtain:

 This looks nigh-impenetrable in its series form, so let’s take a step further and explicitly write out the first few terms in each series with all simplifying multiplication performed.
-This delivers the following few terms for the x and y parts of the shape: 8.5 — Explicit low-order (n < 3) parts of 8.3
+This delivers the following few terms for the x and y parts of the shape:

 This is a concrete result!
 We can actually plot this pair of equations (given some reasonable choices for ξ, θ and R) to get a path as a function of s.
 If we had access to arbitrarily many terms and could compute the sums, we’d see that as s increases, the curve begins to spiral in on itself, though this happens far from the domain we’re interested in, which is the flatter ramp-up section.

 Echoing a sentiment from an earlier point in the post, we’re not the first to tread here, either.
 Owing to its linear curvature, which is very useful, many have stumbled on this curve in the past — it is known as an Euler spiral, cornu, or a clothoid, and it finds a lot of use in designing tracks for vehicles, including roads and roller-coasters.
-9.1 — Clothoid spiral up to s = 5

 Using the just the n < 10 part of the expansion as given in 8.5, we finally have all the pieces necessary to make our first artifact.
 The expansion represents the sloping (first) part of equation 8.2 — it’s easy to adapt it to the falling (third) part, and we’ll bridge these sloping portions with a circular arc for the flat (second) part.
 This method delivers a mathematically perfect squircle corner that exactly follows the curvature design we first introduced in equations 8.2.
-Here is the curvature analysis performed for a clothoid squircle corner with ξ = 0.4: 9.2 — Squircle corner at ξ = 0.4 using ninth-order clothoids and circular arcs
+Here is the curvature analysis performed for a clothoid squircle corner with ξ = 0.4:

 Though it feels good to have obtained this elegant shape, we must realize this is only an ideal version.
 This exact shape won’t work for several reasons, first among which is the fact that the center of curvature of the circular portion moves as a function of the smoothing parameter ξ — ideally, it would remain fixed.